 Help is available for carers and the person you care for.
 Support can be provided by Buckinghamshire County Council, your GP, NHS Continuing Healthcare, Care Agencies or voluntary organisations e.g. Carers Bucks

-Buckinghamshire Adult Social Care
+Buckinghamshire Adult Social Care can help you arrange the following:

 - care in your home